danomatika/swig-openframeworks/README.md

 ### Languages

 Available scripting languages are listed by the SWIG help: `swig -h`.
-The langauge can be set by the LANG makefile variable and is `lua` by default.
+The language can be set by the LANG makefile variable and is `lua` by default.

 Example: To generate python bindings for desktop: